dodyg/practical-aspnetcore/README.md

 # 58 samples for aspnetcore fundamentals (updated daily)

+## Notice

+Now that .NET Core SDK 1.0 has finally been released, I will convert all the existing projects to the MSBUILD project format.
+I will complete the process by the end of this weekend (March 11).
+Thank you for your patient.

 ## Welcome

 The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
 I will not address ASP.NET Core MVC in this project (at least not yet).